gavsidhu/miflo/README.md

 Miflo is a database schema migration tool designed to simplify database schema changes for SQLite, PostgreSQL, and libSQL databases.

+## Motivation
+I often use [Turso](https://turso.tech/) as my database for personal project.
+I wanted a way to keep track of my database changes as I developed my projects but couldn't find a tool that specifically worked with Turso so I created Miflo.
+I also made it work with PostgreSQL and SQLite since I use those databases aswell.

 ## Table of Contents
 - [Installation](#installation)
 - [Commands](#commands)